budget-manager/budget-manager.github.io/index.md

 ## Project description

->Budget manager is an Android app that helps individuals manage and track their spending on a daily or monthly basis.
+>Budget manager is a webservice accessed by a custom Android app that helps individuals manage and
+> track their spending on a daily or monthly basis.
 Users will assign their expenditures in different categories for monthly bills and expenses such as gas, groceries, dining out, miscellaneous, personal spending, savings, and any other categories of